nus-cs2103-AY2122S2/ip/README.md

 ### `event`: Adds an Event task

-Adds an Event task to Duke
+Adds an Event task to Duke.

 Format: `event <description> /at <date_time>`